Alcoholic beverage: Apéritifs and digestifs

-Alcoholic drinks are considered empty calorie foods because other than food energy they contribute no essential nutrients.
-According to the U.S. Department of Agriculture, based on NHANES 2013–2014 surveys, women in the US ages 20 and up consume on average 6.8 grams/day and men consume on average 15.5 grams/day.

-Alcohol is known to potentiate the insulin response of the human body to glucose, which, in essence, "instructs" the body to convert consumed carbohydrates into fat and to suppress carbohydrate and fat oxidation.
-Ethanol is directly processed in the liver to acetyl CoA, the same intermediate product as in glucose metabolism.
-Because ethanol is mostly metabolized and consumed by the liver, chronic excessive use can lead to fatty liver.
-This leads to a chronic inflammation of the liver and eventually alcoholic liver disease.

-Flavoring
+Cooking

 Pure ethanol tastes bitter to humans; some people also describe it as sweet.
-However, ethanol is also a moderately good solvent for many fatty substances and essential oils.
+However, ethanol is also a moderately effective solvent for many fatty substances and essential oils.
 This facilitates the use of flavoring and coloring compounds in alcoholic drinks as a taste mask, especially in distilled drinks.
 Some flavors may be naturally present in the beverage's raw material.
 Beer and wine may also be flavored before fermentation, and spirits may be flavored before, during, or after distillation.
 Sometimes flavor is obtained by allowing the beverage to stand for months or years in oak barrels, usually made of American or French oak.
 A few brands of spirits may also have fruit or herbs inserted into the bottle at the time of bottling.

 Wine is important in cuisine not just for its value as an accompanying beverage, but as a flavor agent, primarily in stocks and braising, since its acidity lends balance to rich savory or sweet dishes.
 Wine sauce is an example of a culinary sauce that uses wine as a primary ingredient.
 Natural wines may exhibit a broad range of alcohol content, from below 9% to above 16% ABV, with most wines being in the 12.5–14.5% range.
 Fortified wines (usually with brandy) may contain 20% alcohol or more.

+Food preservative

+Alcohol has been used to preserve food.

+Drinking food

+Terms for foods always served with alcoholic beverages: